nuclearsandwich/nuclearsandwich.com/source/_posts/2012-04-10-two-reviews-the-developers-code-and-code-simplicity.markdown

 Wai Cheung, and [Code Simplicity][1] by Max Kanat-Alexander.
 I should start off by saying that they were both great (and short!) reads and I'd recommend either of them to anyone.
-Particularly young developers still getting their first five years' experience__(1)__.
-Though I've been reading a [fair few][4] books in between these two, something about them struck me as similar and since It's been months since I read The Developer's Code and no review materialized, I figured I'd give some brief words about each book now
+Particularly young developers still getting their first five years' experience(1).
+Though I've been reading a [fair few][4] books in between these two, something about them struck me as similar.
+Given that it's been months since I read The Developer's Code and no review materialized, I figured I'd give some brief words about each book now.

 ## The Developer's Code